Here is a guide for all of our product re-sellers out there, top tips on how to avoid promotional product scams

 - Never Trust Anyone Asking For Personal Information

 Don’t ever give personal information about you or your bank in an e-mail.
-Anyplace that will need personal information from you will never try to acquire it through an e-mail because they are aware of the security risks.
+Any establishment that requires personal information from you will never try to acquire it through an e-mail because they are aware of the security risks.
 So never divulge any important information to anyone that asks for it via e-mail.

 - Devise Your Own Personal Security System